Only have limited time to explore São Paulo when you are in town for the 2024 Brazilian Grand Prix at Interlagos? Check out our one-day itinerary.

 It’s time to return to the centre of São Paulo.
 You already explored downtown in the morning, so head to a different area now.
 Avenida Paulista is one of the city’s most famous streets and a great stop if you only have one day in São Paulo.
 The avenue is almost three kilometres long, and you can find lots of cafes, restaurants and museums here.

 If you visit on a Sunday, the road is closed for cars, and you can explore it by bike.
 But even during the week, Avenida Paulista is worth a visit.
 With a bit of luck, you’ll come across a market where you can buy handicrafts or street food.

-If you would like to see more art, head to the MASP – Museu de Arte de São Paulo.
+If you are interested in art and architecture, a visit to the MASP – Museu de Arte de São Paulo is a must.
 This excellent museum features an extensive collection of European art and also houses masterpieces by Brazilian and other South American artists.
 The MASP is not just worth seeing for its collection but also for its unusual architecture, so even if you don’t want to go inside, make sure to stop by for a look.